CardinalNow/android-sectioned-adapter/README.md

 # Android Sectioned Adapter #
-Android Section Adapter allows you to easily create a RecyclerView.Adapter which will automatically sort your data into sections, each with a header.
+Android Section Adapter allows you to easily create a RecyclerView.Adapter which will automatically sort your data into sections and add a header above each section.

-You can use it with the standard header view:
+You can use it with the provided header view:

 ![alt text](https://dl.dropboxusercontent.com/u/33880138/StandardHeader.png "Standard Header")